silverstripe/silverstripe-session-manager/README.md

 ## Compatibility

 The module should work independently of the storage mechanism used for PHP sessions (file-based sticky sessions, file-based sessions on a shared filesystem, [silverstripe/dynamodb](https://github.com/silverstripe/silverstripe-dynamodb), [silverstripe/hybridsessions](https://github.com/silverstripe/silverstripe-hybridsessions)).

+It is also compatible with the [Silverstripe MFA module suite](https://github.com/silverstripe/silverstripe-mfa).

 ## Caveats